 We recognise that you don't just want to build houses, but want to build communities.
 Our experience, empathy and understanding will help you achieve your aims.

 - Legal structure: setting up a legal entity to own and manage your community-led project and advising on the best way to structure your project to achieve your aims.

 - Finance: financing your community-led housing project.
 This might include seed funding from members to get your project off the ground in the early days, community shares to raise funds from those in the local area and bank loans to acquire and develop your homes.
 We have good relationships with the main commercial lenders on community-led housing and are happy to put you in touch at the appropriate stage.

 - Property: acquiring and developing your site, negotiating the terms of the deal with developers or other project partners, and granting leases to those who live on the development.

-We offer all new community-led housing groups a free initial meeting or telephone call, to help get you started.
-Please get in touch with our community-led housing team to arrange this.
+We offer all new community-led housing groups a free copy of our Guide to Legal Structures for Community-led Housing, and a free initial meeting or telephone call, to help get you started.
+Please get in touch with our community-led housing team to find out more.

 Why use us?

 - Experience: we have supported community-led housing groups for many years and over that time, have developed a deep understanding of the sector.